Zuiverloon/Dive_Into_IVE/README.md

 # Dive_Into_IVE

-## Features:
+## how to run in the container?
-1. Catch photo by URL(Not work with ins/twi inside the wall)
+1. run in a container equipped with maven/jdk8/git
-2. Copy photo from local directory to storage
+2. git pull
-3. Show photos
+3. mvn spring-boot:run